Experienced Indianapolis drunk driving defense attorney in Indiana

 If you have been charged with operating a motor vehicle while under the influence (OVWI) of alcohol in Indiana, it's critical that you take your charge seriously as soon as possible.
 You could lose your driver's license, be fined hundreds or thousands of dollars and imprisoned if you're convicted of OWI in Indiana.

 While Indiana law enforcement primarily use the term OVWI, other states use terms that have the same meaning: DUI (driving under the influence) and DWI (driving while intoxicated).

-At Hocker & Associates, LLC, we understand the seriousness of your impaired driving charge.
+At Hocker Law, LLC, we understand the seriousness of your impaired driving charge.
 That's because we have years of experience helping people charged with drunk driving in Indiana.
 People turn to us because they know we work tirelessly on criminal defense cases.

 Contact us immediately if you've been arrested on an impaired driving charge in Indiana.
 Waiting to take legal action could have serious consequences, especially if you refused to take a breath, blood or urine test to measure your Blood Alcohol Concentration (BAC).

 Our experienced criminal defense attorney, Brett E. Osborne, has helped successfully helped clients get the results they are looking for.
 Talk to us today about your drunk driving arrest.